choccydev/midiboard/docs/readme.md

 > },
 > ```

-For more information check the [event docs](https://github.com/aordano/midiboard/tree/master/docs/events.md).
+For more information check the [`Switch` event documentation](https://github.com/aordano/midiboard/blob/master/docs/events.md#Switch).

 #### 4.4.4. <a name='Triggercommands'></a>Trigger commands